 When Voglibose is administered concomitantly with drugs that enhance or diminish the hypoglycemic action of antidiabetic drugs, caution should be taken as this might additionally delay the action of Voglibose on the absorption of carbohydrates.
-Examples of drugs enhancing the hypoglycemic action of antidiabetic drugs: $\alpha$ -blockers, salicylic acid preparations, monoamine oxidase inhibitors, and fibrate derivatives.
+Examples of drugs enhancing the hypoglycemic action of antidiabetic drugs: α -blockers, salicylic acid preparations, monoamine oxidase inhibitors, and fibrate derivatives.
 Examples of drugs diminishing the hypoglycemic action of antidiabetic drugs: epinephrine, adrenocortical hormone, and thyroid hormone.

-Voglibose does not affect the pharmacokinetics of warfarin; hence it can be safely administered along with warfarin.of fasting, malnutrition or hepatic impairment.
+Voglibose does not affect the pharmacokinetics of warfarin; hence it can be safely administered along with warfarin.